 Women in Culinary Leadership Program

 Women in Culinary Leadership is an educational program focused on mentoring and training women aspiring to careers in the culinary industry.
-This exciting mentorship program began with JBF Trustee and restaurateur Rohini Dey and was launched in 2012.
-This program helps aspiring female chefs and food entrepreneurs develop their leadership and culinary skills through mentorship grantee opportunities.
+Conceived by JBF trustee and restaurateur Rohini Dey, the program launched in 2012.

-Moderated by Food & Wine’s Editor-in-Chief Dana Cowin, the evening featured thought-provoking conversations from industry luminaries such as Kristen Kish, Gail Simmons, Michael White, Rohini Dey, and JBF president Susan Ungaro, about how best to support and encourage the advancement of women in the culinary and restaurant worlds.
+Vermilion hosted a second panel on June 25, 2014.
+Led by Food & Wine’s Editor-in-Chief Dana Cowin, the panel included Kristen Kish, Gail Simmons, Michael White, Rohini Dey, and JBF president Susan Ungaro.
 A four-course Indian-Latin fusion dinner, including dessert by James Beard Award-winning Pastry Chef, Emily Luchetti, was served.
-For full information, read the press release here.

 For more information about the Women in Culinary Leadership Program, please email Diane Stefani of the Rosen Group, or call 212.255.8455.